wcclima/enefit-project/README.md

 ## Data

 The raw data used in this project and its detailed documentation can be found in the Kaggle competition __[website](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers/data)__.
-The provided dataset contains target, client, historical weather, forecasted weather, gas prices and electricity prices. (*Note: all provided hourly data are given in EET/EEST timezones, except for the historical weather data which is given in the UTC+3 timezone withou DST.*) Below we give a brief overview of the target and client datasets.
+The provided dataset contains target, client, historical weather, forecasted weather, gas prices and electricity prices. (*Note: all provided hourly data are given in EET/EEST timezones, except for the historical weather data which is given in the UTC+3 timezone without DST.*) We note that not all data is available at the same time of when the forecasts are made.
+This is capture in each dataset by the `data_block_id` feature.
+Below we give a brief overview of the target and client datasets.

 ### Target data